How to Transition From FTE to Self-Employed (Guide)

 Writing a first proposal can be a challenge.
 Read the MBO Partners article “How to Write a Proposal: The Guide to Success” for more information and guidance in your proposal writing.

-For most new consultants, the best source of new business will be your network from your former employer.
-Most people applaud entrepreneurial pursuits, so don’t be shy about telling colleagues that you’re striking out on your own.
-Make it a point to develop a special relationship with those you feel can help you in your new business.
+For many new consultants, the best source of new business will be their network from their former employer.
+Since most people applaud entrepreneurial pursuits, so don’t be afraid to share with colleagues that you’re striking out on your own.
+Make it a point to build strong connections with those you feel can help with growing your new business.

-Remember that networking is a two-way street, so look for ways to give back.
-Most importantly, be sure to keep in touch with your network.
-There are many tools you can use to keep yourself visible such as LinkedIn, an e-newsletter, or a regular schedule of contact with key influencers.
-Keep your online profiles up to date and look for ways to position yourself as an expert.
-Consider participating in panels or in webinars in your area of expertise.
-Develop a platform of thought leadership by contributing content to articles, blogs, and industry newsletters.
+Remember that networking is a two-way street, so look for opportunities to give back.
+Most importantly, keep in touch with your network.
+Use tools like LinkedIn, an e-newsletter, or regular contacts with key influencers to maintain visibility.
+Also, keep your online profiles up to date and look for ways to position yourself as an expert.
+You might consider participating in panels or in webinars in your area of expertise—or developing a platform of thought leadership by contributing content to articles, blogs, and industry newsletters.
+The possibilities are endless.

 Using thought leadership to expand your network is essential to your success as an independent consultant.
 We recommend downloading “Thought Leadership for Independent Consultants” for more insights, information, and action steps.